Roger Rabbit: Mickey's 60th Birthday (1988)

 Roger notably played a significant role in the 1988 NBC special Mickey's 60th Birthday.
 At the beginning, during the taping of Mickey Mouse's birthday show, he is told to bring Mickey's cake to him, but in the process, he mistakes a stick of dynamite for a candle and puts it on the cake.
 Upon noticing his mistake, he attempts to blow it out but fails miserably and brings down the set in the process.
 Due to the resulting explosion, Mickey uses Yen Sid's magic to fix the place up and then shows off some more magic to his audience, only to disappear and have Yen Sid cast a spell on him.

 At the end, after the curse is lifted, Roger is the first to find Mickey (at Disneylands Main Street, U.S.A.), takes a selfie of himself and Mickey and is hailed as a hero for doing so on the front page of USA Today.

 1990s theatrical shorts

 Roger was featured in a series of cartoon shorts following the popularity of the movie.
 These shorts were presented in front of various Touchstone/Disney features in an attempt to revive short subject animation as a part of the movie-going experience.
 These shorts include Tummy Trouble (1989), released in front of Honey, I Shrunk the Kids (this was also included on the original video release of the film); Roller Coaster Rabbit (1990), shown in front of Dick Tracy; and Trail Mix-Up (1993), shown before A Far Off Place.

-Despite being produced by Disney, these shorts contained a heavy slapstick style similar to Warner Bros.
+Despite being produced by Disney Animation, these shorts contained a heavy slapstick style similar to Warner Bros.
 Looney Tunes or Tex Avery cartoons, and MGM character Droopy cameos in each one.

-Tiny Toon Adventures (1991)
+Tiny Toon Adventures (1992)

 He makes two cameos voiced by Frank Welker and Joe Alaskey in the show, once with Jessica Rabbit.